MeethaPrabhu/EX-NO-6-Pseudo-Random-Number/README.md

 # Result:
-Thus the program to generate random numbers is implemented successfully.
+Thus the program to generate random numbers is implemented successfully